kz8s/vagrant-kubernetes/README.md

 ## Provisioning a desktop Kubernetes cluster within VirtualBox with Packer and Vagrant

+Build a single-machine Kubernetes cluster for local development purposes.
+Master and single node reside on the same VirtualBox VM.  skydns is included in the cluster, so service lookup by name works.

 ### Prerequisites

 To proceed, you must have the following tools installed and on your PATH: